Beautiful clothes from

 That's why we call it Life's Workwear.

 NAOMI NOMI is a made to order and small batch garment line based in Brooklyn, New York.
-We make clothes to be worn, and loved, for years to come.
+Our garments are made to be worn, loved, and passed on through generations.

 Why we do it?